-- The prevalence of gout has been increasing over the last 20 - 30 years.
-The rise in gout is likely secondary to an aging population (with decreased renal function), increased obesity, changes in dietary habits, and prescribing of medications that promote uricemia (diuretics, etc.).
-[1,4]
+- The prevalence of gout has increased over the last 20 - 30 years.
+The rise in cases is likely secondary to an aging population (with decreased renal function), increased obesity, changes in dietary habits, and prescribing of medications that promote uricemia (e.g. diuretics).
+[1,4,19]

 - Purines are bases that make up part of nucleic acids (DNA and RNA).
 In the human body, purines are continually being degraded and recycled.
 Purine metabolism takes place primarily in the liver, and to a lesser extent, in the small intestine.
 The end product of purine degradation is uric acid.
 Purines may also be consumed in the diet.